 The ambiguity, and perhaps even contradiction regarding Masada appears connected to the authors’ dual commitment.
 A textbook committed to nationalist values must give a prominent place to Masada, which is a powerful part of the Zionist nationalist ethos.
 Indeed, the book is very aware of this: “Masada is one of the most popular sites in Israel.”
 The book even acknowledges the experience of visiting Masada, addressing students as follows: “In visiting the site, attempt to feel those moments before the glorious landscape” (ibid.).
 In order to provide the students in the classroom the experience of visiting Masada, the book includes two color pages of pictures of the landscape and archaeological findings of the site.
 Masada’s presence in the book is connected to the site’s status in the Zionist-Israeli ethos, but Masada is not part of the rabbinic collective memory.
-As mentioned, from the point of view of the rabbis, to whom the book’s authors are committed, the correct choice was that of Yohanan ben Zakkai, who preferred to accept Roman rule rather than commit suicide or fight.
-Thus, the book is obliged to raise questions about the actions of the Masada fighters and prepare the students to recognize that the right path at the time was that of ben Zakkai, who is presented in the book’s next chapter.
+As mentioned, from the point of view of the rabbis, to whom the book’s authors are committed, the correct choice was that of Rabban Yohanan ben Zakkai, who preferred to accept Roman rule rather than commit suicide or fight.
+Thus, the book is obliged to raise questions about the actions of the Masada rebels and prepare the students to recognize that the right path at the time was that of Rabban Yohanan ben Zakkai, who is presented in the book’s next chapter.

 Conclusion

 History textbooks throughout the world and in Israel are perceived as the state’s agents for imparting the national ethos.
 Indeed, Israeli history textbooks published until World War I express a well-formed nationalist position expressed in insults and condemnation of Josephus’s actions and deeds.
 However, following the war, there was a major shift.
-Although the construction of the Jewish national home continued in great force, and many of the textbook authors of saw themselves as committed to consolidating Jewish Zionist nationalism, the attitude to Josephus changed.
+Although the construction of the Jewish national home continued in great force, and many of the textbook authors saw themselves as committed to consolidating Jewish Zionist nationalism, the attitude to Josephus changed.
 The textbooks began to recognize and even praise his literary contribution to the Jewish people.
 The derogatory name-calling ceased and a clearer understanding of his motives begins to appear.
 The reason for this is likely the commitment of the textbooks’ authors both to academic research and to the scientific values of the curricula.
-In contrast to the widespread view in the research literature that textbooks are greatly influenced by changes regarding nationalism and the nation’s status, it appears that, regarding Josephus at least, the commitments of the textbooks’ authors to Jewish nationalism, to the research literature, to curricula, and even to the religious world and rabbinic literature led them to present Josephus to students as a complex character, both as a military leader and as a historian.
+In contrast to the widespread view in the scholarly literature that textbooks are greatly influenced by changes regarding nationalism and the nation’s status, it appears that, regarding Josephus at least, the commitments of the textbooks’ authors to Jewish nationalism, to the scholarly literature, to curricula, and even to the religious world and rabbinic literature led them to present Josephus to students as a complex character, both as a military leader and as a historian.